Stybel Peabody & Associates

 Tel: 781-736-0900 SINCE 1979,

-HELPING COMPANIES ACHIEVE "SMOOTH TRANSITIONS" FOR VERY SENIOR LEVEL EXECUTIVES INTO, UP THROUGH, AND OUT OF SYSTEMS: retained search, coaching, and outplacement.
+HELPING COMPANIES ACHIEVE "SMOOTH TRANSITIONS" FOR VERY SENIOR LEVEL EXECUTIVES INTO, UP THROUGH, AND OUT OF SYSTEMS: retained search, coaching, and retained search.

 SUSTAINING THE FAMILY BUSINESS